dotnet/SqlClient/README.md

 ## Known issues

-1. User Data Types (UDTs) do not work with Microsoft.Data.SqlClient.
+1. User Data Types (UDTs) may not work with Microsoft.Data.SqlClient.

 ## Still have questions?